Chloe Kim's Road to Olympic Gold: Early Mornings, KFC, Bridging Cultures and Having a Blast

 Chris Graythen/Getty Images

 "Snowboarding brought me out of my shell," Kim told reporters last month while preparing for her first Olympics.
 "You know, if you meet someone for the first time, they're not going to bite you."
-(In the profile, before she became more widely known for her frequent shout-outs to food, she name-checked KFC and Chipotle.)
+(In the profile, before she became more widely known for her frequent shout-outs to food, she name-checked KFC and Chipotle.
+Oreos, Skittles, a fully loaded waffle and a Homer Simpson-approved donut have all made cameos on her Instagram.
+A Vogue profile mentions a "feast of fish tacos.")

 She recalled being so freaked out by the photographers angling for pictures while she was meeting with a group of schoolkids during a goodwill trip to South Korea that she almost ran away.
 But then she calmed down and, "like Kim Kardashian," made sure they snapped her from her good side.